opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/http.md

 Clients should send HTTP `POST` requests to the endpoint `/log/ingest`.

-`http` only supports the JSON UTF-8 codec for incoming requests, for example, `[{"key1": "value1"}, {"key2": "value2"}]`.
+The `http` protocol only supports the JSON UTF-8 codec for incoming requests, for example, `[{"key1": "value1"}, {"key2": "value2"}]`.

 #### Example: Ingest data with cURL

-The following example shows how to use the cURL command to ingest data:
+The following cURL command can be used to ingest data:

 `curl "http://localhost:2021/log/ingest" --data '[{"key1": "value1"}, {"key2": "value2"}]'`
 {% include copy-curl.html %}